yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 By lying to the kernel and informing that performance is always good, the emulator avoids unnecessary destruction and reconstruction of textures, saving both performance and VRAM.
 As an added benefit, some games use this *totally-not-adulterated* information to constantly render at their highest supported resolution.

-For both these reasons we recommend users to keep this option always enabled, as no regressions have been found for using it, and the stability benefits on some particular titles like `Luigi’s Mansion 3` are more than worth it.
+For both these reasons we recommend users to keep this option always enabled, as no regressions have been found when using it, and the stability benefits on some particular titles like `Luigi’s Mansion 3` are more than worth it.

 So, by calling a spade a spade, gidoly now informs us that `Use Fast GPU time` [is indeed a hack](https://github.com/yuzu-emu/yuzu/pull/6817).
 Al pan, pan, y al vino, vino.